 Lake Powell

-In the afternoon, spend some time at Lake Powell, one of the largest man-made lakes in the North America with a total shoreline of 1960 miles, accessible through the Glen Canyon National Recreation Area.
-The red and purple mountains reflecting onto the crystal-clear lake was beautiful and definitely worth a visit.
-There is a beach-area inside the park, and we recommend spending your afternoon relaxing there beside the lake.
+In the afternoon, spend some time at Lake Powell, one of the largest man-made lakes in North America, accessible through the Glen Canyon National Recreation Area.
+The red and purple mountains reflecting onto the crystal-clear lake is beautiful and definitely worth a visit.

 For more details on how to spend your day in Page, we’ve put together a complete one-day itinerary featuring all the best sights: